nwrenger/one-googol/README.md

 ## Architecture

-- Backend: Located in the [server](server/) directory, built with Go.
+- Backend: Located in the [server](server/) directory, built with Rust.
 - Frontend: Located under the [view](view/) directory, built with Svelte.

 ### Backend

-The Go-based backend manages the application's core logic, API endpoints, and real-time communication.
-Below are the primary routes and their purposes:
+The Rust-based backend manages the application's core logic, static file serving and real-time communication.
+These is established through a Websocket at `/ws`.

-- **HTTP API Routes:**
-  - `GET /count`: Returns a text response with the current count.

-  - `POST /count/increment`: Increases the counter by the defined step size and returns the updated value.

-  - `POST /count/decrement`: Decreases the counter by the defined step size and returns the updated value.

-- WebSocket Route:
-  - `/ws`: Enables real-time broadcasting of counter updates to all connected clients, ensuring that every participant sees the latest count instantly.

 It also saves the current count on save in the file provided by the `--db` arg.